Flight-Free-UK/flight_free_uk_website/source/posts_travel/middlesborough-to-barcelona.html.markdown

 cover_image: /images/uploads/music-festival_canva.jpg
-summary: Primavera Sound festival in Barcelona draws crowds from all across Europe... but there's no need to fly to get there, as Nancy discovered on a train and coach trip from Teeside
+summary: Primavera Sound festival in Barcelona draws crowds from all across Europe... but there's no need to fly to get there, as Nancy discovered on a train and coach trip from Teesside
 author: FlightFree UK
 read_time_minute: 5
 ---